jai-git4208/Ivy/README.md

 ## 📜 License

-MIT License © 2025 Jaimin & Contributors
+Apache 2.0 License © 2025 Jaimin Pansal

+---

+Made with ❤️ by **Jaimin**